saarmstrong/trump2orangejulius/README.md

-# trump2orangejulius
-Chrome Extension to change the word Trump to Orange Julius
+This is your Chrome extension which replaces the word Trump with Orange Julius.